 His interviews with playwrights Edward Albee and August Wilson were syndicated internationally by the Los Angeles Times and have been anthologized in numerous books.
 Included among the many fascinating theater (and film) artists Goldman has interviewed are: The Actors’ Gang, Jean-Jacques Annaud, Gary Beach, Cary Brokaw, Peter Chesney, Danny DeVito, Michael Dinner, Michael Douglas, Michael Eliasberg, John Fleck, Steve Golin, Christopher Hampton, Werner Hlinka, Gregory Hoblit, Klaus Lucka, Jeff McCarthy, Joe Medjuck, Murray Mednick, Carolyn Pfeiffer, Peter Sellars, Domenic Sena, David Schweizer, Louis Schwartzberg, Sigurjon Sighivatsson, John Steppling, Kathleen Turner, and Jim Yukich.

-Goldman covered the groundbreaking 1990 Los Angeles Festival for a Dramatics Magazine cover story that included an interview with festival director Peter Sellars, as well as reviews and features of such performers and performances as Bread & Puppet Theater, Cambodia’s Classical Dance Troupe, Robert LePage’s The Dragons’ Trilogy, Nixon in China, The Royal Court of Yogyakarta Java, and The Wooster Group.
+Goldman covered the historic 1990 Los Angeles Festival for a Dramatics Magazine cover story that included an interview with festival director Peter Sellars, as well as reviews and features of such performers and performances as Bread & Puppet Theater, Cambodia’s Classical Dance Troupe, Robert LePage’s The Dragons’ Trilogy, Nixon in China, The Royal Court of Yogyakarta Java, and The Wooster Group.

 After gaining exposure to the book publishing industry by working as a researcher and editor for a best-selling novelist, as well as an editor and designer for an educational book publisher, Goldman began writing and creating his own small-format reference and how-to books, which he sold as premiums and promotional items to a variety of companies, from gas station chains to direct mail order catalog corporations.
 He eventually expanded several of these titles—including Letter Writing Made Easy! (over 250,000 copies sold); How to Win Lotteries, Sweepstakes, and Contests (over 100,000 copies sold); and How to Find Your Family Roots (over 50,000 copies sold)—and placed them into the book, gift, and catalog trade.

-His varied background in literature, folklore, theater, music, and popular culture heavily influenced the types of books Goldman began to publish — from Offbeat Museums to Route 66 Adventure Handbook to MGM: Hollywood’s Greatest Backlot to Turn Up the Radio!
-Rock, Pop, and Roll 1956-1972— and today Santa Monica Press is an internationally acclaimed small press, known around the world for its eclectic list of nearly 200 titles by a wide array of talented authors (see our “About” page for more information).
+His varied background in literature, folklore, theater, music, and popular culture heavily influenced the types of books Goldman began to publish — from Offbeat Museums to Route 66 Adventure Handbook to MGM: Hollywood’s Greatest Backlot — and today Santa Monica Press is an internationally acclaimed small press, known around the world for its eclectic list of award-winning titles.
+See our “About” page for a more detailed history of Santa Monica Press.